ionic-team/stencil/CONTRIBUTING.md

 #### Footer

+If a pull request fixes an open GitHub issue, `fixes: #` + the issue number should be included in the footer.

 Members of the Stencil engineering team should take care to add the JIRA ticket associated with a PR in the footer of the git commit.
 Community members need not worry about adding a footer.